 Over 60 Years of Innovation and Leadership

 Sonobond Ultrasonics (then known as Aeroprojects) invented ultrasonic metal welding in 1960.
-We received the first patent ever issued for this technology, awarded for our Wedge-Reed System.
-Since then, the company has continued to lead the industry with the development of innovative ultrasonic welding equipment for non-ferrous metals.
+The company received the first patent ever issued for this technology, awarded for their Wedge-Reed Bonding System.
+Since then, Sonobond has been the worldwide leader in the development of ultrasonic welders for non-ferrous metals.

-Sonobond’s ultrasonic metal welders create strong, precise, highly conductive solid-state bonds without heat, current, or consumables.
-Our Wedge-Reed System accomplishes this by introducing high-frequency vibration while the weldment is under moderately high clamping force.
-The System eliminates bending stress caused by other ultrasonic metal welders, achieves more durable welds than crimp or solder systems, and eliminates metallurgical defects found in fusion welds.
-It also uniquely joins metals that are oxidized or tinned – in just one pulse and without pre-cleaning.
-No other ultrasonic metal welder has this capability.
+Sonobond ultrasonic metal welders create strong, precise, solid-state metallurgical bonds without heat, current, or consumables.
+The company’s Wedge-Reed System accomplishes this by introducing high-frequency vibration while the weldment is under moderately high clamping force.
+Non-ferrous similar and dissimilar metals can be welded with repeated accuracy, and tinned or oxidized metals can be joined in just one pulse and without pre-cleaning – no other ultrasonic metal welder has this unique capability.

 Click here to download Sonobond's free Ultrasonic Metal Welding Primer.
 It contains an in-depth explanation of the process and principles involved in ultrasonic metal welding, as well as helpful information about equipment and applications.

 Sonobond's metal spot welders have an important advantage over other types of ultrasonic metal welding equipment because they use the unique, patented "Wedge-Reed" bonding system.